drivendataorg/nasa-airathon/no2/1st Place/README.md

 The features will be cached in `cache/all_data_tg.pkl` and `cache/submission.pkl` for use in neural network training.

-A pure LightGBM submission will be saved in `submission_tg/new.csv` [expect 0.470 - 0.471 private leaderboard score, aka slightly winning, and ~0.999 correlation with new.csv provided]
+A pure LightGBM submission will be saved in `submission_tg/new.csv`

+Expect 0.470 - 0.471 private leaderboard score, aka slightly winning, and ~0.999 correlation with `new.csv` provided.

 OR